typedb/typedb-docs/09-schema/01-concepts.md

 It's important to note that `underfine [label] sub [type] has [attribute's label];` undefines the `label` itself, rather than its association with the attribute.
 </div>

-### Undefine a relationship
+### Undefine a relation
-Given the dependent nature of relationships, before undefining the relationship itself, we must first undefine the association of its roles with the relationship as well as the association of the roleplayers with the roles.
-Given an `employment` relationship, we would undefine it as shown below.
+Given the dependent nature of relations, before undefining the relation itself, we must first undefine the association of its roles with the relation as well as the association of the roleplayers with the roles.
+Given an `employment` relation, we would undefine it as shown below.

 <div class="tabs dark">